Country advisors

 Dr Marc Ooft

-I am currently a Histopathology consultant and the Head and Neck pathology lead for Pathology DNA which is the largest private Histopathology and Molecular pathology practice in the Netherlands, encompassing approximately 20% of all Pathology diagnostics of the country.
-My subspecilisations are Head and Neck pathology, soft tissue and bone pathology, gastro-intestinal pathology and pulmonary pathology.
-I completed my training as a pathologist and PhD in nasopharyngeal cancer at the University Medical Centre Utrecht in the Netherlands.
-After this, I did a 2 year fellowship at the Amsterdam University Medical Centre, where I focused on head and neck pathology and additionally gained experience in gastrointestinal pathology, lung pathology, cytology and the associated molecular pathology diagnostics.
-I subsequently worked in London in the United Kingdom for two and a half years at King's College Hospital (KCH) as Head of Department, Head of Molecular Pathology and as the Pathology coordinator of the colorectal cancer screening program.
+I am currently a Consultant Histopathologist and the Head and Neck Pathology Lead for Pathology DNA, which is the largest private histopathology and molecular pathology practice in the Netherlands, encompassing approximately 20% of all pathology diagnostics of the country.
+My subspecilisations are head and neck pathology, soft tissue and bone pathology, gastrointestinal pathology and pulmonary pathology.
+I completed my training as a pathologist and a PhD in Nasopharyngeal Cancer at the University Medical Centre Utrecht in the Netherlands.
+After this, I did a 2-year fellowship at the Amsterdam University Medical Centre, where I focused on head and neck pathology and additionally gained experience in gastrointestinal pathology, lung pathology, cytology and the associated molecular pathology diagnostics.
+I subsequently worked in London, UK, for 2.5 years at King's College Hospital (KCH) as Head of Department, Head of Molecular Pathology and as the Pathology Coordinator of the colorectal cancer screening program.

-My role at KCH gave me significant insight into NHSE and Genomics England.
-Working in the United Kingdom and being part of the Royal College of Pathologists (RCPath) has also given me significant insight into the inner workings of the RCPath.
-Additionally, I am an active member of the Dutch Society of Pathology (NVVP) which is the Dutch equivalent of the RCPath, I am in multiple national subcommittees (i.e. national guideline committees on unknown primary carcinomas, and national committee on benign salivary gland tumours) representing the Dutch Society of Pathology, and I am in the governing board of the Dutch Head and Neck Pathology expert group.
+My role at KCH gave me significant insight into NHS England and Genomics England.
+Working in the UK and being part of the Royal College of Pathologists (RCPath) has also given me significant insight into the inner workings of RCPath.
+Additionally, I am an active member of the Dutch Society of Pathology (NVVP), which is the Dutch equivalent of RCPath, I am in multiple national subcommittees (i.e. national guideline committees on unknown primary carcinomas, and national committee on benign salivary gland tumours) representing the Dutch Society of Pathology and I am in the governing board of the Dutch Head and Neck Pathology expert group.

 Middle East and North Africa (MENA)